19 day pilgrimage to Varanasi, Omkareshwar, Ellora & Ajanta Caves, Maheshwar, Mandu and Indore

 Prices are quoted at approx. 50 rupees to the dollar.
 Currency fluctuations of more than 5 rupees could change the cost.

-Early bird, before August 15 – $1976 (special rate for making my job easy)
+Early bird, before August 15 – $1976 (special rate for making my job easy).
+A $600 deposit will hold this space for you.

 The hesitant bird, between August 15 – October 1 – $2380 (this is regular price if you add all of the above figures)